 Some episodes during these expeditions stand out.
 In Africa, being almost in the path of a huge herd of elephants and then being right beside them as they cropped the bushes at Addo Elephant Park: in Hluhluwe-Umfolozi Game Park being charged by a rhino on a night drive in an open lorry and the next day from our car seeing lionesses and a rhino and her cub almost within touching distance: being cut off by a flash flood in Zululand - thankfully we were in the 4x4 of an experienced guide - on a 'Boer War Tour' and, being drawn to the church at Rorke's Drift by the African chanting from within, taking some discrete video pictures of what I had assumed was a wedding, only to discover it was a funeral!
 (In my defence, we had just witnessed part of a wedding ceremony where the bride and groom's parties were exchanging traditional chants across a valley.)
 There was also the magical moment when, having given up hope of seeing whales at Hermanus, there they were and, as dusk fell, we sat watching the last three whales of the season swimming in the bay while we drank champagne from a Coca Cola can - too long a story to recount but it was a Welsh resident of Hermanus who had given us the champagne!

 We also saw whales on our trip to Canada though in very different circumstances.
 This time we were in an inflatable motorboat off the coast of Vancouver Island.
 The sea was rough and as we bumped over the swell to find the school of whales there were spine-crunching descents off the backs of some of the waves.
-I have already mentioned the trip to Canada to meet Gwyn Owen and some of his family.
+I mentioned here the trip to Canada to meet Gwyn Owen and some of his family.
 The RCAF website had an email address for people seeking ex-comrades; it provided me with an address on Vancouver Island and a phone number.
 I rang the number, only to find communication was impossible as Gwyn was quite deaf but we then exchanged letters and soon afterwards my husband and I combined a holiday with meeting my Canadian kinsfolk.
 It was Gwyn's interest in our family history that prompted me to return to producing my account of our genealogy after a break from my research.
 I am so glad I had the opportunity to meet him and my second cousins, though I wish it had been when his English cousins were still alive and sadly Gwyn has since died.